-As we move into flu season, it is important that Pasadena residents and
+As we move into the 2019-2020 flu season, it is important that Pasadena

-our neighbors throughout the San Gabriel Valley and surrounding communities
+residents and our neighbors throughout the San Gabriel Valley and surrounding

 Click to read "What should you do if you get the flu?"
-Huntington Emergency Department physician, Brandon Lew, DO, shares important
+Huntington Health Physicians' Dr. Miller shares the five most frequently

-Here you will find our flu shot clinic schedule and other helpful info
+Click to view our free flu shot clinic schedule and other helpful info

 to keep you and your family informed during flu season.

 Getting vaccinated is the best way to prevent getting the flu and protect

 those around you.
 Call your doctor or use this

 helpful link to find a location close to you to get vaccinated.

 If you need a primary care physician, visit our Huntington Health Physicians